 - (Capped) funding payments

-To read more about Drift's v1 DAMM, read here.
+You can read more about Drift's v1 DAMM design here.

 - Inventory adjusted spreads